ibrathesheriff/sheriffs-jailhouse/content/notes/building-websites-with-hugo.md

 Now add the `description` field to the _index.md in the projects directory in the content directory.

-The `<title>` element currently uses the title of the site and doesn’t accurately reflect the title of an individual page.
-This can be bad for search engine ranking, but it’s also bad from a usability standpoint.
+The `<title>` element currently uses the title of the site and doesn't accurately reflect the title of an individual page.
+This can be bad for search engine ranking, but it's also bad from a usability standpoint.
 The value of the `<title>` tag is what appears in the browser title or bookmark tab, as well as a bookmark someone creates.
-Let’s use the default site title on the home page, and use the more specific page title everywhere else.
-To do this, use an if statement with the built-in `.Site.IsHome` variable to check to see if you’re on the home page or not and display the site title or the more specific page title.
+Let's use the default site title on the home page, and use the more specific page title everywhere else.
+To do this, use an if statement with the built-in `.Site.IsHome` variable to check to see if you're on the home page or not and display the site title or the more specific page title.
 Modify the head partial and replace the existing `<title>` tag with this code:
 ```html
 <title>
 {{- if .Page.IsHome -}}